wahajahmedkhan/company-assignment/README.md

 ﻿# COMPANY ASSIGNMENT

-At first, I would like to thank company for this opportunity.
-I hope to meet company’s expectations.
+First, I would like to thank the company for this opportunity.
+I hope to meet the company’s expectations.
 I have completed the assignment both ways, using Async/Await syntax and using RxJs.
-Although it wasn’t required, I still have written some unit test and have deployed it to firebase.
+Although it wasn’t required, I still have written some unit tests and have deployed the App to firebase.
 I have attached the app link down below

 ## INSTRUCTION